iscaswcm/How_to_Use_CudaTracerLib_on_Linux_Like_OS/README.md

 	(2) hostExample will read config from cudatracerlib.ini, if no special command line parameters given.

-	(3) Any parameter offered by command line option is prior to the couterpart given by cudatracerlib.ini.
+	(3) Any parameter offered by command line option is prior to the counterpart given by cudatracerlib.ini.

 At present, examples for CornellBox and Green_big models are available, more models will come soon.